 With their expertise in cell adhesion and developmental biology, MBI Principal Investigator Asst.
 Prof. Ronen Zaidel-Bar and research fellow Dr. Anup Padmanabhan used embryos from the nematode C. elegans to probe the function of these non-junctional cadherin clusters.
 After tagging the worm equivalent of cadherin, a protein named HMR-1, with a fluorescent marker, they were able to follow its location and movement by live imaging.
 Focusing their investigation on the zygote, the single fertilized egg cell that develops into an embryo, they discovered that HMR-1 formed non-junctional, nonadhesive clusters similar to cadherin.
 Even though these non-junctional HMR-1 clusters did not form connections outside of the cell, they still remained internally associated with actin filaments of the cell cortex, but not the myosin motor proteins.
-In fact, the presence of non-junctional HMR-1 clusters prevents cortical accumulation of myosin and decreases the contractile activity of proteins that drive cortical movement, and contracts to divide the cell into two the scientists genetically altered the level of HMR-1.
+In fact, the presence of non-junctional HMR-1 clusters prevents cortical accumulation of myosin and decreases the contractile activity of proteins that drive cortical movement,

+In order to determine whether non-junctional HMR-1 affected cytokinesis - the physical process by which the cell cortex rotates and contracts to divide the cell into two the scientists genetically altered the level of HMR-1.
 Reducing the amount of HMR-1 resulted in faster cytokinesis while increasing HMR-1 levels slowed it down, demonstrating that these non-junctional clusters have a key function in regulating movement of the cell cortex.
 Analysis of cortical dynamics during cell division revealed that HMR-1 clusters attached to the actin filaments effectively provided drag against cytoskeleton movement, by acting as structural anchors lodged in the cell membrane.
 The importance of this anchoring in maintaining cell integrity became clear following extended observation of embryos with reduced levels of HMR-1, which were vulnerable to cortical splitting, where a segment of cortex tears away from the cell membrane.